leoloso/leoloso.com/src/posts/export-directive.md

 ## Handling different cases

 The query above exports a single value: the user's name.
 Fields returning lists can also be exported.
-For instance, in this query, the exported value is the list of names from the logged-in user's friends (hence the type of the `$search` variable went from `String` to `[String]`):
+For instance, in the query below, the exported value is the list of names from the logged-in user's friends (hence the type of the `$search` variable went from `String` to `[String]`):

 ```graphql
 query GetPostsContainingLoggedInUserName($search: [String] = []) {